Fitting A Modern Spin-on Oil Filter

 I bought a used bracket then was off to the machine shop to have a plate and pipe made up.
 And then to the hardware store to pick up a couple of 8x1 mm bolts.
 By adding the thickness of the plate and gaskets behind the bracket the original bolts will be too short.
 The mounting holes in the filter bracket are slightly closer together than the holes on the TA block where it will fit.
 So the holes in the bracket will have to be opened out a little to accept the wider spaced bolts.
 But the metal is soft enough that a round rasp makes quick work there.
 The plate between the bracket and the block is required to close off an area in the back of the bracket which, if left open, would gush oil onto the engine block before ever getting into the oil gallery.
 Aside from that it's a shoe-in.

-NOTE: This modification will not work on early MPJG engines.
+NOTE: This modification will not work on EARLY MPJG engines but scroll down for possible GOOD NEWS!

 Components for the Austin Metro mod except for the bolts and oil pipe.